rayspock/clean-captain/README.md

 ### An efficient cookies cleaner add-on for Chrome.
 Fast and lean.

-- Clear cookies for current website
+- Clear cookies from visiting websites

 ### Install this extension locally